brillout/wildcard-api/docs/rpc.template.md

 the benefit of such decoupling.

 You could even change the entire database and the frontend.

-An abstraction is absolutely necessary for Facebook.
-It would be insane for Facebook to expose.
-It would block Facebook's development of the backend.
-Such decoupling abstraction that the schema is and that's a boon and an imperative for Facebook.

 This is the benefit of having a schema and we will talk more about it in a moment.
 Before we delve into the benefits of this decoupling, let's see the same example but with implemented with RPC this time.